sundnes/python_intro/docs/errata.md

   call should read something like 'a0, r = amount(7,r)'.

 ### Chapter 5
+* In the second code block on page 76, in line 'n = years(P, 2*P, p)', the variable 'p' is not defined.
+It should be replaced by 'r'.
-* In the second code block on page 77, the f-string in the print statement includes the variable 'p' at the end.
+* Similar to the above, in the second code block on page 77, the f-string in the print statement includes the variable 'p' at the end.
 But 'p' is not defined, and should be replaced by 'r'
 * On page 78, in the code block that starts on page 77, the assert statement uses the wrong variable names.
 'A0' should be replace by 'P' and 'p' by 'r'.